 Preheat the oven to 375 F. In a saucepan or skillet, melt the butter over medium-high heat.
 Add the garlic and rice to the pan and cook until both are golden brown, about 3-4 minutes.
-Stir in 1 cup of the chicken broth, salt and pepper; bring to a boil.
+Stir in 1 cup of the broth, salt and pepper; bring to a boil.
 Pour the mixture into a 2 qt casserole dish, cover, and bake for 25 minutes.

-After 25 minutes, remove from the oven and stir in the remaining 1 1/2 cups chicken broth.
+After 25 minutes, remove from the oven and stir in the remaining 1 1/2 cups broth.
 Re-cover and bake for another 45 minutes.
 About 15 minutes before it is finished baking, stir in a squeeze of fresh lemon juice.